Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

 Spatial filtering is an extensive topic.
 There are use cases for geospatial operators like <code>intersects</code> or <code>within</code>.
 Geospatial filters can be large and complex, which sometimes causes problems since <code>GET</code> may not have a payload (although supported by some clients).

 More complex spatial filtering is not addressed in this module.
 A new API Design Rules module on filtering will address spatial as well as non-spatial filtering. [[ogcapi-features-3]] will provide input for this.

+However, until the filtering module is written, the geospatial module retains rule API-GEO-3 about dealing with results of a global spatial query.
+This rule may be moved to the filtering module at a later stage.
 </aside>

 <div class="rule" id="api-geo-3">